 Follow the events of the youth center on our Facebook page.

 Leisure and social activitie

-Testing for HIV in STD
+Testing for HIV and STD

 The testing program offers free and confidential testing for HIV, hepatitis B and C, syphilis, oral and rectal gonorrhea, for all men who have sex with men (MSM).
 We also offer to measure antibody titers after hepatitis B vaccination.

 Testing takes place every working Monday between 5 pm and 7.45 pm at Trubarjeva 76a in Ljubljana and also in the saunas, District 35 (Stegne 35, 1000 Ljubljana) and Gymnasivm (Pohorskog bataljona 34, 1000 Ljubljana) and in other larger cities around Slovenia.
 We also offer all MSM the opportunity for a free vaccination against hepatitis A and B.

 For more information on test dates and locations, visit kajisces.si.

 We offer counseling on HIV, hepatitis and sexually transmitted infections, PrEP and PEP, chemisex and other topics related to sexual health.
 Information about access to PEP (HIV infection post-exposure protection) can be obtained by calling: 070 361 696 (every working day between 10 am and 4 pm).
 Publications on HIV and sexually transmitted infections, free condoms and lubricants are available at Legebitra’s info-point (Trubarjeva 76a, 1000 Ljubljana).

 We provide counseling by phone, e-mail or in person (by appointment).
 Email: [email protected].